 South Daytona is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,584 people and four constituent neighborhoods, South Daytona is the 178th largest community in Florida.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, South Daytona is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Daytona is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in South Daytona who work in office and administrative support (17.46%), sales jobs (16.94%), and management occupations (7.44%).
+There are especially a lot of people living in South Daytona who work in sales jobs (14.91%), office and administrative support (14.16%), and food service (9.66%).

-One of the nice things about South Daytona is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+South Daytona is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in South Daytona in 2010 was $20,600, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $82,400 for a family of four.
+The per capita income in South Daytona in 2010 was $21,716, which is middle income relative to Florida and the nation.
+This equates to an annual income of $86,864 for a family of four.
 However, South Daytona contains both very wealthy and poor people as well.

 The most common language spoken in South Daytona is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Spanish and French.